jonathannausner

 I am generally fascinated by those reinterpretations.
 They demonstrate how original images truly deserve the term iconic.
 I mean, they were shot long before I was born.
 Nonetheless, we immediately recognize them again, no matter how sketchy the reenactment.

-by Jonathan
+April 21, 2008 by Jonathan

-by Jonathan
+April 20, 2008 by Jonathan

 This was good.
 I have not seen a planning process in a team like this in action.
 I had exchanged mails with George prior to the workshop and he had mentioned that this was rather about „strategy being about ideas that are stimulated and confirmed by research rather than strategy being something that emerges from research“.
 I get what he meant with stimulation.